 Do what you know and then learn more

-By doing what we have trained to do, or what we have a natural talent in, we greatly increase our chances of success, as well as our sense of self-esteem.
+By doing what we have trained to do or what we have a natural talent for, we increase our chances of success and a sense of self-esteem.

 Take your time and focus on getting it right

-This is not to say that we will not be able to accomplish this goal at some point in our career, but we have to be realistic about the skill level we are at, the amount of training and education we have received, and what kinds of projects we are capable of taking on.
+However, we have to be realistic about our skill level, the amount of training and education we have received, and what kinds of projects we can take on.

-While it is wonderful to have goals, and we all want things to happen quickly, we have to be realistic about what we have learned up to this point, and where our capabilities lie.
-We are being irresponsible if we offer to take on tasks that are beyond our abilities, as the job, the customer, and the end product are what always matters.
+While it is wonderful to have goals, and we all want things to happen quickly, we have to be realistic about what we have learned up to this point and where our capabilities lie.

 Copy what works before you create your own

-Actually, explaining their process as they go, can help reinforce the steps they are taking, the choices they are making, and catch any of their own mistakes before they are made.
+Actually, explaining their process as they go can help reinforce the steps they are taking and the choices they are making and catch any of their own mistakes before they are made.

-If the person observing does this with enough projects, they are greatly increasing their chances that they will have the skill set to perform the goal task, and to have their supervisors be willing to give them a chance at being the point person for that part of the project.
+If the person observing does this with enough projects, they are increasing their chances that they will have the skill set to perform the goal task and to have their supervisors be willing to give them a chance at being the point person for that part of the project.

-If they have been a good student of their peers, they may find that they are accomplishing the goals they have always wanted too.
+If they have been a good student of their peers, they may find that they are accomplishing the goals they have always wanted to.

 You have skills but…

-These are the people who have poor organizational systems, procrastinate to the last second, therefore creating a subpar product, and those who do not know how to break things down into small and manageable tasks to make consistent progress towards their goal.
+These people have poor organizational systems, procrastinate until the last second, create a subpar product, and do not know how to break things down into small and manageable tasks to make consistent progress toward their goals.